SAP/spartacus-docs/_pages/dev/routes/adding-and-customizing-routes.md

 **Note:** The optional `paramsMapping` config can be used for properties that have a different name than the route parameter (i.e. to map from `product.code` to `:productCode`).
 For more information, see [Configurable Router Links]({{ site.baseurl }}{% link _pages/dev/routes/configurable-router-links.md %}).

-## Customizing the Category Page Route
+## How to customize the Category Page route

 Similar to Product Page.

-## Adding a Content Page with Dynamic Parameters
+## How to add Content Page with dynamic params

 Angular routes can contain dynamic *route parameters* that are consumed in the logic of Angular components.
 Although The SAP Commerce Cloud CMS doesn't support *page labels* with dynamic params, you can have dynamic params for Content Pages in Spartacus.
 You need to define your custom Angular `Route` with `path` and explicitly assign the CMS *page label*, for example in your `app.module.ts`: